neilime/php-css-lint/docs/usage.md

      * "standards": { "property" => bool }: will merge with the current property
      * "nonStandards": { "property" => bool }: will merge with the current property
     Example: --options='{ "constructors": {"o" : false}, "allowedIndentationChars": ["\t"] }'

+  --formatter
+    The formatter(s) to be used
+    If not specified, the first available formatter will be used.
+    Multiple formatters can be specified as a comma-separated list.
+    Available formatters: plain, json
+    Example: --formatter=plain

   input_to_lint
     The CSS file path (absolute or relative)